Tupul railway station

-Tupul railway station is an under-construction railway station at the adjoining area between Noney and Senapati districts, Manipur.
+Tupul railway station is an under-construction railway station at the adjoining area between Noney and Kangpokpi districts, Manipur.
 Its code is TUPUL.
 It will serve the Tupul village.
 The station proposal includes two platforms.
 The station will serve as a major station on Jiribam–Imphal railway line.
 The Work on this rail line is expected to be finished in the year 2024 according to latest updates.